 • Changing your staff employment contracts – Sometimes you might not

-want to lose your staff, but agree new terms and conditions (such as wages,
+want to lose your staff but agree with new terms and conditions (such as wages,

 hours and duties).
 As a last resort, you may need to impose changes (which